 World’s View of Love

 The world completely misses the beauty of love as God has described it.
-There are so many bad definitions of the word love.
+There are so many inadequate definitions of the word love.

 World’s “love” is selfish

-It encourages flashing your ME, seeking our own good above the good of others.
-It is not kind, because that means you would be thinking about the other person.
+It encourages flashing your ME, seeking our good above the good of others.
+And, it is not kind because that means you would be thinking about the other person.
 The world’s view of love too often wants to control others.

 World's "love" is conditional

-It is dependent upon your needs being met, and as long as that is happening, you will “love” them.
-What’s worse, the conditions keep changing, because your expectations keep changing.
+It depends upon your needs being met, and you will “love” them as long as that happens.
+What’s worse, the conditions keep changing because your expectations keep changing.
 When you first were attracted to them, the conditions were few.
-Now that you know them, the expectations are much more intense and numerous.
-No longer is it okay just to have them say they love you, it requires scientific proof!
+The expectations are much more intense and numerous now that you know them.
+No longer is it okay to have them say they love you; it requires scientific proof!

 World's "love" is temporary

-When you are not happy, when things get uncomfortable or difficult in the relationship, or when you no longer feel loved or loving, then love is gone.
-It’s fleeting as magic fairy dust that gets blown away in high wind.
+When you are unhappy, when things get uncomfortable or difficult in the relationship, or when you no longer feel loved or loving, love is gone.
+That "love" is as fleeting as magic fairy dust blown away in high wind.
 It knows nothing of patience.

-When you look at the world’s selfish, conditional and temporary love, it is easy to not want that, and want love to be different.
+When you look at the world’s selfish, conditional, and temporary love, it is easy not to want that and desire love to be different.
 But how often are you relating to others that way?
 What is your definition of love?
 How do you love people in your life?

 God’s View of Love

-Here are most of the English definitions of the word “love” from Webster’s Dictionary.
+Here are most English definitions of “love” from Webster’s Dictionary.

 There is only one that gets close to the 1 Corinthians description.
-If 1 Corinthians 13 and other passages like Ephesians 5 are used, a good working definition of love can be created.
+If 1 Corinthians 13 and Ephesians 5 are used, a working definition of love can be created.

-Pursuing the best (highest good) for others, patiently, kindly, sacrificially, and unconditionally
+Pursuing their best patiently, kindly, sacrificially, and unconditionally

-What would be different in your life and relationships, if you define love that way?
-Practicing that definition would solve the PROBLEM and all of the relationship mistakes you make.
+What would be different in your life and relationships if you defined love that way?
+Practicing that definition would solve the PROBLEM and all relationship mistakes you make.

 Not About the One Loved

-This is the love He calls you to have for others.
-Love is THE solution!
-This is the love that satisfies, because it is not dependent on others.
-This is the love which transforms horrible relationships into beauty, hope, and freedom.
+That is the love He calls you to have for others.
+Love is THE solution for all relationship issues!
+This love satisfies because it is not dependent on others.
+And it is love that transforms horrible relationships into beauty, hope, and freedom.

 Next Time You Say, "I Love You"

-The very next time you say “I love you” ask yourself, “Am I willing to pursue their best, their highest good; patiently, kindly, sacrificially and unconditionally?”
+The next time you say.
+“I love you,” ask yourself, “Am I willing to pursue their best, their highest good, patiently, kindly, sacrificially, and unconditionally?”

-The critical difference between real love and the world’s love is the word “decision”.
+The critical difference between real love and the world’s love is the word “decision.”
 Love is a decision to which your feelings respond.
-Beyond attraction is where love exists and that requires a decision to pursue their best, their highest good; patiently, kindly, sacrificially and unconditionally.
+Love exists beyond attraction, which requires a decision to pursue their best, their highest good, patiently, kindly, sacrificially, and unconditionally.